Medication therapy management: United Kingdom

 The introduction of pharmacists into GP surgeries means that the practice pharmacists can do more to ensure that reviews are carried out where necessary.

 Abuse of system

 There have been concerns over abuse of the system, whereby multiple pharmacies are using the system to charge the £28 fee for each 10- to 15-minute MUR, and pressuring pharmacists to meet targets for the number carried out, with the review more of a tick-box exercise than a benefit for the patient.
 There have also been cases of falsification of figures.

+Research

+The effectiveness of a medication review program for elderly people who require multiple medications (polypharmacy) is not clear and more research is needed to understand how to optimize medications in elderly inpatients.